 Replacing a set of brake pads is a common brake repair procedure.
 But if not done correctly, it can cause problems.
 Brake systems are very sensitive to rust and corrosion and should receive a thorough cleaning when new pads are installed.
 Residual rust or corrosion left in critical areas can cause brake issues almost immediately.

-CAUTION: If you are replacing the brake pads on these vehicles, the braking system must be deactivated before you work on the brakes, otherwise the system may energize the brakes unexpectedly causing the caliper pistons to push outward with considerable force.
+CAUTION: If you are replacing the brake pads on a vehicle with automatic braking or precharging, the brake system must be DEACTIVATED before you work on the brakes, otherwise the system may energize the brakes unexpectedly causing the caliper pistons to push outward with considerable force.
 This could pinch your fingers if they are between the pads and rotors.
 If the pads have been removed, the pistons can blow out of their calipers.
 This can happen even when the ignition and engine are off!

 The antilock brake system can be deactivated by locating and removing the main power fuse for the ABS system, or by using a scan tool to temporarily deactivate the system.
 Disconnecting the battery also works, but this may cause loss of certain memory settings in various vehicle modules.
 See Battery Disconnect Cautions & Problems for more information on this subject.